croaky/procman/README.md

   processes per process type (e.g. `web=1,worker=2`).
 - Procman runs the processes in `Procfile.dev` "as-is"; Hivemind loads environment variables from `.env` before running.
-- Procman and Hivemind are written in Go; Foreman is written in Ruby.
 - Procman is distributed via its Go source; Hivemind and Foreman offer other packaging options such as a Homebrew package or Ruby gem.

 Why create Procman?

-- I had been using `foreman` locally and my app was feeling a little sluggish.
+- I had been using `foreman` locally and my app was feeling a little sluggish, especially to load.
 I wanted to keep using a process manager and wondered if something more purpose-built for me and my team would feel better.
 - I wanted to learn a bit more about testing with Go.
 Given the complexities in `procman` of dealing with Unix pipes, concurrency, mutexes, signal handling, and more, this felt like a worthwhile learning experience.
-- I wanted a process manager that worked for me and my team's needs only, and whose source I could adjust without disrupting other open source maintainers.

 ## Author